 3.1 Small Business Rule (Kleinunternehmerregelung) for Bloggers

 As a small business owner, you do not have to pay the VAT (sales tax).
-You can choose the small business regulation (Kleinunternehmerregelung) if your blog income did not exceed 22,00 euros (the limit has been changed in 2020) in the last calendar year.
+You can choose the small business regulation (Kleinunternehmerregelung) if your blog income did not exceed 22,00 euros in the last calendar year.

 If you make a turnover of more than €50,000 in a calendar year, you will be liable to pay VAT immediately from that date.

 It is extremely important to follow these regulations right from the start, as this is the only way to avoid expensive additional payments at a later date.